What is the format of the input files?Fasta. The files have to be at fasta format, one file by sample, and the sequences can use IUPAC code.

 Is it possible to analyze multiple files in one time?Yes.
 Up to 10 files are allowed in the same time.
 You should have only one genome by fasta file.

 Can I upload raw reads from sequencer (fastq file)?No. The clermonTyping method only works on pre-assembled contigs.
 For assembly you can check for others programs suchs as SPAdes or ngopt for illumina data.

 Is there any limit in upload?Yes.
 The maximum size for a file is currently 10Mb.
-An E.coli should assembly should be above 5Mb.
+An E.coli assembly should be under 5Mb.
 If your file is greater than 10Mb, this is most likely a poor quality assembly.
 In this case, try to manually remove smalls contigs to reduce file size.